 His peak salary was the $5.8 million he earned from the Boston Red Sox in 1995.
 Like many athletes, Jose spent his money nearly as quickly.
-He recently has claimed he is no longer even a millionaire.
+In recent years he has claimed to no longer even be a millionaire.

 Early Life: Jose Canseco was born July 2, 1964, in Havana, Cuba.
 His entire family left Cuba when Jose and his twin brother Ozzie (who also had a career as a professional ball player, albeit a less high-profile one) were still infants.
 Canseco had an interest in baseball early on, playing for his Miami Coral Park High School team and making varsity in his senior year.
 In his junior year, when he played on the junior varsity team, one sign of his future success came in the form of an MVP award.
 In 1982, he graduated high school, and his baseball career continued from there.

 Baseball Career: Canseco was drafted into the minor leagues by the Oakland A's during the 1982 Draft.
 His professional debut happened with the Miami Marlins in the Florida State League while also playing Minor League ball with various teams until 1985.
 That's when Jose made his Major League debut on September 2nd with the Oakland Athletics.
 His first full season was the following year, and then his career really began to take off, earning the American League Rookie of the Year award and closing out the season with 33 home runs and 117 RBIs.
 The following year, another power hitter named Mark McGuire joined Canseco on the Athletics roster, and two eventually earned the dual nickname "the Bash Brothers" for their aggressive at-bat style of play.